-Remark 5.4.76.
+Remark 4.4.31.
 The action functional of the σ -model of the open type II superstring on a 10-dimensional target X has in general an anomaly, in that it is not a function, but just a section of a possibly non-trivial line bundle over the bosonic configuration space.
 In [FrWi] it was shown that in the case that the D-branes $Q \hookrightarrow X$ that the open string ends on carry a rank-1 Chan-Paton bundle, this anomaly vanishes precisely if this Chan-Paton bundle is a twisted line bundle exhibiting an equivalence $\mathbf{W}3(\mathbf{o}Q) \simeq H|Q$ between the lifting gerbe of the spin^c-structure and the restriction of the background Kalb-Ramond 2-bundle to Q. By the above discussion we see that this is precisely the datum of a smooth twisted spin^c-structure on Q, where the Kalb-Ramond field serves as the twist.
-Below in 5.4.7.3.2 we shall see that the quantum anomaly cancellation for the closed heterotic superstring is analogously given by twisted string-structures, which follow the same general pattern of twisted c-structures, but in one degree higher.
+Below in 4.4.4.2 we shall see that the quantum anomaly cancellation for the closed heterotic superstring is analogously given by twisted string-structures, which follow the same general pattern of twisted c-structures, but in one degree higher.

 But in general this quantum anomaly cancellation involves twists mediated by a higher rank twisted bundle.
 This situation we turn to now.

-Definition 5.4.77.
+Definition 4.4.32.
 For X equipped with orientation structure o_X , def.
-5.1.2, and $c \in \mathbf{H}(X, \mathbf{B}^2 U(1))$ a twisting circle 2-bundle, we say that the 2-groupoid of weakly c-twisted spin^c-structures on X is $(W_3(o_X)-c)$ -twisted cohomology with respect to the morphism $\mathbf{c} : \mathbf{B}PU \to \mathbf{B}^2 U(1)$ discussed in 4.4.7.
-Remark 5.4.78.
-By the discussion in 4.4.7 in weakly twisted spin^c-structure the two cocycles $W_3(o_X)$ and c are not equivalent, but their difference is an n-torsion class (for some n) in $H^3(X, \mathbb{Z})$ which twists a unitary rank-n vector bundle on X Remark 5.4.79.
+4.1.2, and $c \in \mathbf{H}(X, \mathbf{B}^2U(1))$ a twisting circle 2-bundle, we say that the 2-groupoid of weakly c-twisted spin^c-structures on X is $(W_3(o_X)-c)$ -twisted cohomology with respect to the morphism $\mathbf{c}: \mathbf{B}PU \to \mathbf{B}^2U(1)$ discussed in 3.3.6.

+Remark 4.4.33.
+By the discussion in 3.3.6 in weakly twisted spin^c-structure the two cocycles $W_3(o_X)$ and c are not equivalent, but their difference is an n-torsion class (for some n) in $H^3(X, \mathbb{Z})$ which twists a unitary rank-n vector bundle on X

 By a refinement of the discussion of [FrWi] in [Ka99] this structure is precisely what removes the quantum anomaly from the action functional of the type II superstring on oriented D-branes that carry a rank n Chan-Paton bundle.
 A review is in [La09].

-Notice that for $i: Q \to X$ a Spin^c-D-brane inclusion into spacetimes X, the 2-groupoid of B-field and brane gauge field bundles is the relative (BPU \to B2U(1))-cohomology on i, according to def.
-3.3.150.
-5.4.7.3 Twisted differential string structures We consider now the obstruction theory for lifts through the smooth and differential refinement, from 5.1, of the Whitehead tower of O. Definition 5.4.80.
-For X a Riemannian manifold, equipping it with - 1. orientation - 2. topological spin structure - 3. topological string structure - 4. topological fivebrane structure means equipping it with choices of (homotopy classes of) lifts of the classifying map $TX : X \to BO$ of its tangent bundle through the respective steps of the Whitehead tower of BO
+4.4.4 Twisted differential string structures

+We consider now the obstruction theory for lifts through the smooth and differential refinement, from 4.1, of the Whitehead tower of O.

+Definition 4.4.34.
+For X a Riemannian manifold, equipping it with means equipping it with choices of (homotopy classes of) lifts of the classifying map $TX: X \to BO$ of its tangent bundle through the respective steps of the Whitehead tower of BO